roodrigoc/SNOC/README.md

 In addition to basic network monitoring functionalities, SNOC includes:

 - Email Alerts: Sends email alerts to configured addresses when a device status changes.
-- Audio Alerts: Capable of playing an audio alert when one or more devices go offline (commented out in the code).
 - Shared Network Folder Monitoring: Allows monitoring of shared network folders and retrieval of the latest WAV file within a specified directory.

 ## Getting Started